Darlington: Retail and leisure

-Bannatyne’s Fitness is headquartered in Darlington and runs a gym in the town.

-House of Fraser, trading as Binns (department store), is a major retailer in the town.

 In November 2012, a deal was signed between Darlington Borough Council and developer Terrace Hill for a £30 million re-development of the site of the former Feethams bus depot.
-The development includes a new multiplex cinema run by Vue Cinemas to serve Darlington and the wider South Durham area, as the area currently has no multiplex cinema.
-The development has an 80 bedroom Premier Inn hotel, and various food and drink venues including Prezzo, Bella Italia and Hungry Horse.
 The proposal had an expected completion date of late 2014, though this did overrun with completion early 2016.

-Hospital
+Hospitals

 Darlington Memorial Hospital is on Hollyhurst Road, in the corridor between Woodland Road and The Denes.
+The private Woodlands Hospital is at Morton Park.

 Culture and landmarks

 Theatre

 The former Civic Theatre, now The Hippodrome, is a popular arts venue in the town, hosting a mix of musicals, dramas, plays and pantomimes.
-In 2016, Darlington Civic Theatre closed to mark the start of a £12.3 million renovation project that included a £4.5 million lottery grant from the Heritage Lottery Fund and revamped as 'The Hippodrome' and connects to the children's theatre 'Hullabaloo'.
+In 2016, Darlington Civic Theatre closed to mark the start of a £12.3 million renovation project that included a £4.5 million lottery grant from the Heritage Lottery Fund and revamped as The Hippodrome and connects to the children's theatre Hullabaloo.

+Friends' Meeting House

+The Friends' Meeting House in Skinnergate is a Grade II* listed building.
+The Friends (Quakers) have met on this site since 1678, having previously met in private homes.
+The present building dates mainly from 1846.
+Upstairs of The Quaker meeting house is home to Artist Lucas Roy.
+Lucas is an international fine artist who gained credit for his early work dedicated to the NHS during the COVID-19 pandemic.